 As followers, ours is not to religiously defend our Heads or Men of God when they err but to pray for them since they’re also undergoing perfection and training by God Himself.
 We must realise that they are men subject to like passions.
 The gospel is no less true because of my imperfections than it is because of theirs.
-Everything you are culpable to, your pastor too is.
+Everything you are vulnerable to, your pastor too is.
 They’re not exempt from temptation.
 Jesus was tempted in EVERY SINGLE way!
 Your Spiritual Growth should be your responsibility.

 Selorm: Alright, if that is the case, then isn't God to be blamed?
 Why will a perfect God entrust flawed “vessels” with such lives and responsibilities ?

 Father: He already answered that when He said He would use the foolish things of this world to confound the wise.
 God expertly uses unconventional means to exhibit His Glory.
-He used a carpenter to foster-father the Saviour of the World.
+He used a carpenter to foster-father the Saviour of the world.

 He used a murderer to lead the exodus of Israel.

 He used a serial woman-thirsty king to bring peace to Israel.

 He used a wicked lawyer to write almost half of the New Testament.

 “God’s methods are men”

 It’s ironic! but the truth is God places treasures in the weakest of earthen vessels.
 The actual rendering puts it as “the most breakable of earthen vessels so that the glory of power will not be attributed to man”.
 Clearly, we see the glory of God when someone who we expected nothing of, does wonderful acts.
 It's the glory of God to so lavishly pour out His love on men undeserving.
 It's a thing called grace.